Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 Progesterone is a vital hormone primarily known for its role in the female reproductive system.
 It prepares the uterus for pregnancy, regulates the menstrual cycle, and supports early stages of fetal development.
 Beyond reproduction, progesterone influences various systems in the body, including the cardiovascular and nervous systems.

-Produced mainly by the ovaries after ovulation and by the placenta during pregnancy, progesterone levels fluctuate throughout the menstrual cycle.
+Produced mainly by the corpus luteum after ovulation and by the placenta during pregnancy, progesterone levels fluctuate throughout the menstrual cycle.
 These fluctuations can lead to noticeable physical effects.
-Among these effects, dizziness is a commonly reported symptom, often raising questions about its causes and mechanisms.
+Among these effects, dizziness is a reported symptom, especially with progesterone medication, pregnancy, or hormone shifts that affect blood pressure and alertness.
+Cleveland Clinic’s progesterone overview explains its role in menstruation, pregnancy, and changing levels across the cycle.

 The Connection Between Progesterone and Dizziness

-Dizziness linked to progesterone is not random; it stems from how this hormone interacts with several body systems.
+Dizziness linked to progesterone is not random; it can stem from how this hormone interacts with several body systems.
 One key factor is progesterone’s impact on blood vessels and blood pressure regulation.
-Progesterone acts as a vasodilator, meaning it relaxes blood vessel walls.
-This relaxation lowers peripheral resistance, which can reduce overall blood pressure.
+Progesterone can contribute to relaxation of blood vessel walls, especially during high-progesterone states such as the luteal phase or pregnancy.
+This relaxation may lower vascular resistance, which can reduce overall blood pressure in some people.

 Lower blood pressure might sound beneficial at first glance, but if it dips too low, it can reduce blood flow to the brain momentarily.
 This transient reduction in cerebral perfusion manifests as dizziness or lightheadedness in many individuals.